marano/blog/_posts/2014-08-04-measuring-production-code-coverage-with-coverband.markdown

 If you used the gem in the past or if this post encouraged you to try out Coverband on your app please leave a comment sharing your experience!

+_A special thanks goes to Dan Mayer (coverband's author himself) for helping out reviewing this post and answering with some questions over twitter._